Etruel-Developments/flash-cache/readme.txt

 === Flash Cache ===
-Contributors: sniuk, etruel
+Contributors: sniuk, etruel, manuelge
-Tags: cache, perfomance, flash-cache, automatically cache, seo.
+Tags: cache, perfomance, flash-cache, automatically cache, flash, flashcache, flash cache, seo, wordpress cache.
 Requires at least: 4.1
-Tested up to: 5.9.2
+Tested up to: 6.1
-Stable tag: 2.0
+Stable tag: 3.0

-Flash Cache is a plugin to improve the performance of Wordpress Websites.
+Flash Cache is a plugin to improve the performance of Wordpress Websites by making html versions of each post, pages or sections of your website.

 == Description ==

 Flash Cache is a powerful plugin which optimizes the websites speed thanks to processes and technologies that reduces the overload of the websites where it is installed, improving the velocity till 10x comparing with other cache plugins for WordPress.

 = Features =
 The most important characteristics that makes this add-on the first choice comparing to others are the next ones: